MindDrive: A Vision-Language-Action Model for Autonomous Driving via Online Reinforcement Learning: Related work

-VLA models from embodied AI, such as OpenVLA~\cite{kim2024openvla} and the $\pi$ series~\cite{black2024pi_0, intelligence2025pi_}, extend to continuous action spaces.
-ORION~\cite{fu2025orion} connects language and action via a generative planner for continuous trajectories, improving reasoning and generalization in the autonomous driving scenarios.
+Vision-language-action (VLA) models from embodied AI, such as OpenVLA~\cite{kim2024openvla} and the $\pi$ series~\cite{black2024pi_0, intelligence2025pi_}, integrate VLMs into continuous action spaces~\cite{fang2026towards}.
+Inspired by these advancements, ORION~\cite{fu2025orion} bridges the language between action spaces via a generative planner for continuous trajectories, improving reasoning and generalization in autonomous driving scenarios.
+DrivePI~\cite{liu2025drivepispatialaware4dmllm} and DriveMonkey~\cite{zhao2025extending} use VLMs that serves as a unified VLA framework to jointly perform spatial understanding, 3D perception, prediction, and planning for AD.
 However, imitation learning is still limited in effectively propagating trajectory-level supervision into the high-level reasoning space of language models.
 MindDrive advances this line by integrating online reinforcement learning for adaptive interaction and robust decision-making.